 The vibrant and spicy whiskey glaze covers the salmon.

-Grilling Hot Smoked Salmon
+Grilling the Hot Smoked Salmon

 Close the grill lid and let it work its magic, cooking indirectly at 350 degrees F for about 15-20 minutes, or until the salmon reaches an internal temperature of 135-145 degrees F. To check the temperature, make sure to use an instant-read thermometer.